Getting Information About A Judgment Debtor's Assets

 How do I request a judgment debtor examination?

 To request a judgment debtor exam, you must file a Motion for Examination of Judgment Debtor and a proposed order for the judge to sign.
 With the proposed order, you can include a list of documents you want the debtor to bring, such as bank account statements, tax returns, paystubs, vehicle titles, and real property records.
-Once the judge has granted your request, you must arrange to have the judgment debtor served with the order setting the examination.
-You must file proof of service with the court before the date set for the examination.
+Once the judge has granted your request, you must mail the order setting the examination to the judgment debtor.
+You must file a certificate of mailing with the court before the date set for the examination.

 A form Motion for Judgment Debtor Exam (with related documents), is available, free of charge, at the Self-Help Center.
 You can also download the forms on your computer by clicking one of the formats underneath the form’s title below: